 A novel about a classic literature club, how monotonous must it be?

-Koten-bu is a novel like no other I've read before, with its classy and whimsical atmosphere, peculiar plot, smooth and easy-going narrative, amazing interactions between its quirky characters, plenty of references to western works and mysteries that are so simple yet with the way that they're presented they may seem like they're just as complex as the ones only Sherlock Holmes himself would be able to solve, with so many characteristics as these it's not an easy task to find a word to describe this novel, but it I had to choose one it would definitely be just one: Boring.
+Koten-bu is a novel like no other I've read before.
+With its classy and whimsical atmosphere, peculiar plot, smooth and easy-going prose, amazing interactions between its quirky characters, plenty of references to western works and mysteries that are so simple yet with the way that they're presented they may seem like they're just as complex as the ones only Sherlock Holmes himself would be able to solve.
+With so many characteristics as these it is not an easy task to find a word to describe this novel, but if I had to choose,

 𝐒𝐭𝐨𝐫𝐲 (and storytelling):

-The themes which are dealt in this novel range from discussions about subjectivity and objectivity when judging the quality of fictional works to dilemmas related to life choices and their subsequent consequences, while the main genre of this novel is mystery, there are also dashes of drama and a considerable amount of comic relief can also be found on it.
+The themes which are dealt in this novel range from discussions about subjectivity and objectivity when judging the quality of fictional works to dilemmas related to life choices and their subsequent consequences.
+While the main genre of this novel is mystery, there are also dashes of drama and a considerable amount of comic relief can also be found on it.

-One character that is not from the Classics Club, but is definitely noteworthy is, my personal favorite, Fuyumi Irisu, nicknamed as 'The Empress' by Oreki, she's graceful yet cold and manipulative and she's willing to do what it takes to get what she wants, she even outsmarted Oreki into solving one mystery for her and that left him in a sour mood for a while, but even with a personality like this she is not immune to Chitanda's persuasiveness, as she said that she was a victim of the power of "Chitanda's Eyes" when she requested her help to sell the anthologies during the school festival.
+One character that is not from the Classics Club, but is definitely noteworthy is, my personal favorite, Fuyumi Irisu, nicknamed as 'The Empress' by Oreki.
+She's graceful yet cold and manipulative and she's willing to do what it takes to get what/ever she wants.
+She even outsmarted Oreki into solving one mystery for her and that left him in a sour mood for a while.
+But even with a personality like this she is not immune to Chitanda's persuasiveness, as she said that she was a victim of the power of "Chitanda's Eyes" when she requested her help to sell the Hyouka anthologies during the school festival.

 •Not so good protagonist;